 The primary approach of the SFM Modelling process is to model effective and successful behaviours and the cognitive strategies that drive them.
 The results of this analysis are then formalised into step-by-step procedures or techniques that may be utilized to transfer successful skills and characteristics to other key groups of employees and business units.

-*The UK College of Personal Development were one of the original members of the development team working with the Dilts Strategy Group on the testing of the Success Factor Modelling process and have been successfully delivering training and consultancy services for 14 years.
-In June 2013, the UK College of Personal Development hosted a seminal two day leadership workshop exploring how key elements of the SFM tool box can be applied to leadership development.
+*The UK College of Personal Development was one of the original members of the development team working with the Dilts Strategy Group on the testing of the Success Factor Modelling process and have been successfully delivering training and consultancy services for 14 years.
+In June 2013, the UK College of Personal Development hosted a seminal two-day leadership workshop exploring how key elements of the SFM toolbox can be applied to leadership development.